 It is a bad sign when a sales clerk knows your name.
 I used to think that it was cool that my local bartender knew my name.
 Like Norm on “Cheers,” it feels great when people know you.

-The problem is that you have to go to a bar or a store a long time for someone to know you.
+The problem is that you have to go to a bar or a store for a long time for someone to know you.
 It’s a clear warning sign and a clue that you may be spending too much time and money in an establishment.

 Even though the cashier didn’t know my name at the fast food restaurant, that she recognized me meant I had been going there too much.
 My wallet and my midsection were taking the brunt of ordering the same meal, week in and week out.